readyready15728/misc/awakemud-notes.md

 ammunition.
 * Techno Geeks in the Knight Center Shopping Mall (ground floor) sells various electronic bits, including commonly used appliances and deckbuilding parts.
+They also sell pocket secretaries in case I ever need a new one.
 * Cranial Caps in the Knight Center Shopping Mall (ground floor) has offensive trucker hats.
 * Lead Loaders in the Knight Center Shopping Mall (first floor) sells SMGs and